 Selling options for beef cattle

 You may be able to improve your profitability depending on the selling systems you choose.
-Methods for selling beef cattle include:
+It is useful to keep up to date with selling options in case there is an opportunity to improve your returns using a new method.
+Options for selling beef cattle include:

 - Saleyard auction